qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 13_ Concurrency.md

 end T;
 ```

+The programmer may then declare variables of type access T (pointer to T), and may create new tasks via dynamic allocation:

 pt : access T := new T;

 The new operation is a fork: it creates a new thread and starts it executing.
 There is no explicit join operation in Ada, though parent and child tasks can always syn- chronize with one another explicitly if desired (e.g., immediately before the child completes its execution).
 As with launch-at-elaboration, control will wait auto- matically at the end of any scope in which task types are declared for all threads using the scope to terminate. ■ Any information an Ada task needs in order to do its job must be communi- cated through shared variables or through explicit messages sent after the task has started execution.
 Most systems, by contrast, allow parameters to be passed to a thread at start-up time.
 In Java one obtains a thread by constructing an object of EXAMPLE 13.15